it-maple/dynamic_threadpool/README.md

     > this can be achieved by setting an internal variable as a token and having each worker thread check that token periodically.

+### Feature

+- Lazy initialization.

+- Dynamicly recycle thread.

+- Different way for executing task: getting result from aysnchronous task and no result.

+### TODO List

+- Swith for recycle thread or not

+- Swith for log